 A varicocele is not life-threatening, but it can rarely be associated with serious conditions.
 For example, if a varicocele has formed on the right side rather than the left side, it is important to make sure that there is no mass or other abdominal abnormality that may be causing it.

 Also, the varicocele should "reduce" or decrease in fullness when the patient is lying down because gravity no longer fills the varicose plexus in the veins.
 When a varicocele is not diminished, it also raises the concern that there is an abdominal obstruction such as a lump or tumor that could be causing the lump.

 Finally, varicoceles always appear to have effects on testosterone production.
 However, many men with varicocele will maintain satisfactory levels of testosterone throughout their lives without treatment.
 However, in rare cases, a varicocele can lead to a severe drop in testosterone, with associated complications including metabolic syndrome and osteoporosis.

-What is the grading system for the size of the varicocele?
+What is the grading system for the size of a varicocele?

 Varicocele grading systems help determine the size of the varicocele, which then helps guide treatment.
 Various systems have been created, but below is the one most commonly used today:

 Grade 0: seen on ultrasound, but undetectable on clinical examination (also called “subclinical varicocele”)

 Grade I: Perceptible on clinical examination when the patient performs a falsalva maneuver ("press down")